buildbot/buildbot/master/docs/developer/config.rst

 If any errors are encountered while loading the configuration :py:func:`buildbot.config.error` should be called.
-This can occur both in the configuration-loading code, and in the constructors of any objects that are instantiated in the configuration - change sources, slaves, schedulers, build steps, and so on.
+This can occur both in the configuration-loading code, and in the constructors of any objects that are instantiated in the configuration - change sources, workers, schedulers, build steps, and so on.

 .. py:function:: error(error)